GET INVOLVED

 When does our environment stress us out?
 And when does it push us over the edge?
 Humans have managed to survive and thrive in environments all over the globe and beyond.
 From remote tropical forests to urban heat islands to the Himalayas to outer space, Dr. Mallika Sarma (Penn Anthropology, Director of the Health and BioBehavior Laboratory) explores how humans have (mostly) successfully navigated and respond both physiologically and behaviorally to the natural, built, and social dimensions of novel and demanding environments.
 With climate change transforming the environments we thought we knew, she asks what this means for human stress and resilience in the face of our rapidly changing future.

 Learn More and RegisterOctober 8, 2026 | 12:00 - 1:00 p.m.
+ET

 Penn’s Sylvania: The Campus as Landscape